Patent Policy for Students

 - with the significant use of University resources.
 Significant use of University resources does not include:

 (a) participation in University courses; or

 (b) minimal use of unrestricted Yale funds; or

-(c) use of commonly available facilities such as student shops, libraries or other general purpose facilities.
+(c) use of commonly available facilities such as student shops, innovation centers, libraries or other general purpose facilities.